-The Forestry Department is in place to serve the residents of Berthoud to provide a safe and beautiful urban forest.
-We are responsible for planning and maintenance of trees in parks, trails, natural areas, and town-owned facilities.
+The Forestry Department is in place to serve the residents of Berthoud to provide a safe and aesthetic urban forest.
+We are responsible for the planning and maintenance of trees in parks, trails, natural areas, and town-owned facilities.
 We are also responsible for code enforcement of trees in the public right-of-way.
 We would like to remind residents that maintenance and replacement of trees in the right-of-way is the responsibility of the adjacent homeowner.